nabighnaufal/nabighnaufal/README.md

 - optimization: configured hydra threads and task limits to balance speed and stealth during auditing

- #### note: efficiency is not about trying everything, is about trying the right thing, by mastering wordlist management, i'm learning how to better protect user credentials from automated threats
+ #### note: efficiency is not about trying everything, is about trying the right thing, by mastering wordlist management, i'm learning how to better protect user credentials from automated threats.

+and I am also studying Fortinet NSE to learn about:

+- Authentication: How to login safely (SSO, MFA, etc).

+- Access Control: How to manage who can enter the network.

+- Network Security: Using NAC and Device Profiling to block threats